-Services that are covered for you

-Over-the-counter (OTC) drugs and supplies

-• Our plan covers up to \$60 each calendar quarter for specific over-the-counter (OTC) drugs or health-related items that are listed in the Over-the-Counter Item Catalog.
+What you must pay when you Services that are covered for you get these services Over-the-counter (OTC) drugs and supplies You do not pay anything for OTC items up to \$60 each • Our plan covers up to \$60 each calendar quarter for calendar quarter. specific over-the-counter (OTC) drugs or health-related items that are listed in the Over-the-Counter Item Catalog.
 The catalog is on our website at www.VivaHealth.com/Medicare/MemberResources.
-You can also request a copy of the catalog by calling Member Services (phone numbers are printed on the back cover of this booklet) or by calling NationsOTC, a NationsBenefit company, at 1-877-209-5189 (TTY: 711).

-You do not pay anything for OTC items up to \$60 each calendar quarter.

-- You may place multiple orders each calendar quarter up to the benefit limit for the calendar quarter. - Unused OTC balances will not roll forward to the next quarter or the next year. - Some items, including OTC vitamin and mineral supplements, require your doctor's recommendation for a specific diagnosed condition. - OTC items can only be purchased for your use. - Our plan does not cover the replacement of lost or stolen over-the-counter items. - There may be limits on the number of the same OTC item you can order.
+You can also request a copy of the catalog by calling Member Services (phone numbers are printed on the back cover of this booklet) or by calling NationsOTC, a NationsBenefit company, at 1-877-209-5189 (TTY: 711). • You may place multiple orders each calendar quarter up to the benefit limit for the calendar quarter. • Unused OTC balances will not roll forward to the next quarter or the next year. • Some items, including OTC vitamin and mineral supplements, require your doctor's recommendation for a specific diagnosed condition. • OTC items can only be purchased for your use. • Our plan does not cover the replacement of lost or stolen over-the-counter items. • There may be limits on the number of the same OTC item you can order.
 Please see the Over-the-Counter Item Catalog for limit details.

-You can place your order for OTC items:

-- Online visit nationsbenefits.com/viva - By Phone call a NationsOTC Member Experience Advisor at 1-877-209-5189, 24 hours a day, seven days a week, 365 days a year - By Mail Fill out and return the order form in the VIVA MEDICARE OTC Item Catalog therapist's office and is an alternative to inpatient hospitalization.
+You can place your order for OTC items: • Online - visit nationsbenefits.com/viva • By Phone - call a NationsOTC Member Experience Advisor at 1-877-209-5189, 24 hours a day, seven days a week, 365 days a year